 - Hem your trousers with a light to medium break, and leave a little room through the leg – too slim at the bottom can make you look top-heavy.

 - Have you jacket cut as trim as possible at the stomach (without pulling/breaking/discomfort) and keep your jacket buttoned as often as possible (but not when you’re sitting, of course).

 - Shorten the jacket a little, it will lengthen your leg line and add the illusion of height (just make sure your seat is mostly covered).

 - For example, standing alone Bruno’s proportions make it such that you can’t tell how tall (or short) he is.
-Take a look at a picture of him standing next to Taylor Swift, however, and it can be shocking.

 - Go with slim (not skinny) peak lapels, in proportion with your neck and shoulders.

 - A one-button jacket keeps the suit in balanced proportion and allows you to have deeper button stance, creating a visual lengthening effect.

 - Keep the sleeves as trim as possible and the armholes all the way up to the armpit, without affecting comfort or range of motion, of course